- Posted by Haroun Arif

 Motherboard BIOS Updates

 A BIOS update can work like a charm and resolve many of your common motherboard problems.
 Many people have reported that it removes the instability of the motherboard and fixes any bugs present in it.
+Check Computer Repair Dubai for extra help.

 It has also been observed that improper cooling of your system can cause this problem.
 Open the CPU and pull out the motherboard from the system and check the seating arrangements of the system components that are present on the motherboard.
 Some manufacturers provide BIOS utilities as software which can be opened from the system without the requirement of opening your CPU.
 There, you can check the functioning of the components and can even find out the current temperature inside the CPU.
 Thus, you will be able to view any anomalies with the fan or other parts.